Coventry City 2 Rochdale 1

 pitched

-This pitched third-placed Coventry against a Rochdale side in lower mid-table.
-I still find it difficult to compute Dale without Keith Hill in charge, and even harder to accept that they’re managed by someone called Brian Barry-Murphy.
-But the hyphenated one set his side up well and they were deservedly ahead when skipper Ian Henderson stroked an excellent cross from Callum Camps past Marko Marosi.
+Third-placed Coventry were up against a Rochdale side in lower mid-table.
+I still find it difficult to compute Dale without Keith Hill managing them, and even less believable that the man who now does so calls himself Brian Barry-Murphy.
+But – hyphen notwithstanding – he set his side up well, and they went deservedly ahead when skipper Ian Henderson stroked Callum Camps’ excellent cross past Marko Marosi.

 Teams and goals